 Household hazardous waste collection center grants help finance household hazardous waste collection events provided by counties with expertise and equipment for smaller counties that may not have sufficient expertise and equipment.

 Mercury is used in many everyday products like fluorescent lamps, thermometers, thermostats, blood pressure manometers and pleasure boat bilge pump float switches.
 Some of these products have an environmental benefit.
 For example, fluorescent lamps use less energy than traditional incandescent lamps.

 Rechargeable batteries can and, under Florida law, must be recycled.
 Toxic heavy metals like cadmium and lead can adversely affect public health and the environment.
-Fortunately, there is a convenient and free rechargeable battery recycling system available to every resident as well as every business, institutional, government, industrial, commercial, communications or medical facility in the state.
+Fortunately, there is a convenient and free rechargeable battery recycling system available to every resident as well as every business, institutional, government, industrial, commercial, communications or medical facility in Florida.

-Other materials like lead (in the solder on circuit boards; in the glass cathode ray tube (CRT) found in many televisions and computer monitors and mercury (in the fluorescent backlights in many flat panel displays) can be recycled to reuse the materials and to reduce the chance that these toxic materials could be released to the environment.
+Other materials like lead (in the solder on circuit boards; in the glass cathode ray tube (CRT) found in many televisions and computer monitors and mercury (in the fluorescent backlighting in many flat panel displays) can be recycled to reuse the materials and to reduce the chance that these toxic materials are released to the environment.

-When disposed of in the municipal solid waste stream (regular trash) or otherwise improperly managed, these materials have the potential of contaminating the ground water - our drinking water supply.
+When disposed of in the municipal solid waste stream (regular trash) or otherwise improperly managed, these materials have the potential of contaminating the groundwater - our drinking water supply.
 Every Florida county has a program that collects household hazardous waste for recycling or proper disposal.

-Many of us have medications that we no longer take, are old, have expired, or were used by someone who died.
+Many of us have medications that we no longer take, are old, have expired or were used by someone who died.
 Many of these unwanted medications contain compounds that are known sometimes as emerging substances of concern.
-While the concentrations of these substances found in our water bodies are hundreds or thousands of times lower than the therapeutic dosages found in the medications that we take, research has shown that there can be effects on aquatic organisms like fish and frogs.
+While the concentrations of these substances found in our waterbodies are hundreds or thousands of times lower than the therapeutic dosages found in the medications that we take, research has shown that there can be effects on aquatic organisms like fish and frogs.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?